Lord Frederick Cambridge: Name change during World War I

-During the First World War, anti-German feeling in the United Kingdom led Frederick's uncle, King George V to change the name of the royal house from the Germanic House of Saxe-Coburg-Gotha to the more English sounding House of Windsor.
-The King also renounced all his Germanic titles for himself and all members of the British Royal Family who were British subjects.
+During the First World War, anti-German feeling in the United Kingdom led Frederick's uncle, King George V to change the name of the royal house from the German House of Saxe-Coburg-Gotha to the more English sounding House of Windsor.
+The King also renounced all his German titles for himself and all members of the British Royal Family who were British subjects.

 In response to this, the Duke of Teck renounced, through a Royal Warrant from the King, dated 14 July 1917, his title of Duke of Teck in the Kingdom of Württemberg and the style "His Highness".
 Adolphus, along with his brother, Prince Alexander of Teck, adopted the name Cambridge, after their grandfather, Prince Adolphus, Duke of Cambridge.

 Adolphus was subsequently created Marquess of Cambridge, Earl of Eltham, and Viscount Northallerton in the Peerage of the United Kingdom.
 Frederick's elder brother George, took the title Earl of Eltham as a courtesy title.
 Frederick became known as Lord Frederick Cambridge.